BlockchainCommons/Learning-FROST-from-the-Command-Line/02_3_Creating_FROST_Signature.md

 FROST signing usually requires a coordinator.
 In the case of the ZF FROST Tools, that's the `coordinator` app.
 It also needs a way for the group members to connect with the `coordinator`.
 In the ZF FROST Tools, that's done with the `participant` app.
-Both should have been installed when you ran the `cargo install`, as they're part of the `frost-client` package.
+Both should have been installed when you ran the `cargo install` for the `frost-client` package.

 The `coordinator` app may be run with the following flags as options: